You might also like

-The Strategic & Defence Studies Centre, based at the Coral Bell School of Asia Pacific Affairs picked up two awards: Dr Joanne Wallis received an Award for Teaching Excellence, while the Military and Defence Studies Program, delivered at the Australian Command and Staff College, received an award for Programs that Enhance Learning.
+The Strategic & Defence Studies Centre, based at the Coral Bell School of Asia Pacific Affairs picked up two awards: Dr Joanne Wallis received an Award for Teaching Excellence, while the Military and Defence Studies Program, delivered at the Australian War College, received an award for Programs that Enhance Learning.

 The annual awards, introduced in 1991, recognise and encourage excellence in both undergraduate and postgraduate teaching and research supervision across all colleges at the University.
 This year saw more than 20 educators recognised for their commitment to teaching at ANU, with 13 awards presented.

 Vice-Chancellor Professor Brian Schmidt said the awards are an opportunity to celebrate the exceptional teachers and educational innovators at ANU.

 “It takes knowledge, time, care and imagination to meet the challenges that continue to face teaching within universities, and I am really pleased that so many of our staff have those qualities in abundance,” he said.

 “Teachers nurture the minds of the leaders and innovators of the future.
 The legacy of teaching excellence goes well beyond the present, as teachers inspire, lead, motivate, encourage and assist the students of today to reach their potential.”

 The awards included the first award for excellence in Indigenous Education.

 Recipients of the 2016 Vice-Chancellor’s Awards for Excellence in Education